FairCMS: Cloud Media Sharing with Fair Copyright Protection: Experiment

-With other parameters such as the number of quantization bits being fixed, the success rate of traitor tracking is dominated by fingerprint embedding strength and noise power.
-We assume that the additive noise ${\mathbf{n}}$ obeys a Gaussian distribution with variance ${\sigma_n}$ and mean $0$.
+With other parameters such as the number of quantization bits being fixed, the success rate of traitor tracing is dominated by fingerprint embedding strength and noise power.
+We assume that the additive noise ${\mathbf{n}}$ obeys a Gaussian distribution with variance ${\sigma_n}^2$ and mean $0$.
 The matched filter decoder is selected for fingerprint detection since it has a fairly obvious suppression effect on Gaussian noise.
-We then investigate the success rate of traitor tracking of CERAMS-II and the AFP scheme under different values of ${\sigma_W}$ and ${\sigma_n}$.
-Note that the rate of traitor tracking of CERAMS-I and AFP will be the same.
-In each test, we consider the copyright infringement of each user and track that user.
-If the user's fingerprint is detected from the image copy without any errors, it is counted as a successful trace, otherwise it is counted as a failed trace.
-The success tracking rate is recorded as the number of successful traces divided by the total number of traces.
-Table III shows the averaged results from $5$ tests.
-As can be seen from Table III, compared with the AFP scheme, CERAMS-II demonstrates a slight decrease in the success tracking rate.
-This agrees with the results shown in Sec.~\ref{subsec:pquality}, where fingerprints embedded by CERAMS-II are slightly weaker than that of AFP.
-To maintain the same level of tacking accuracy, we need to employ a slightly larger ${\sigma_W}$ for CERAMS-II.
+Here we investigate the success rate of traitor tracing of AFP/FairCMS-I and FairCMS-II under different values of ${\sigma_W}$ and ${\sigma_n}$.
+Table \ref{my-Table3} presents the average results of four tests as in the previous subsection.
+In each test, we consider copyright infringement of each user and track that user.
+If a user's fingerprint is extracted without any errors, it is counted as a successful trace, otherwise it is counted as a failed trace.
+The success tracing rate is recorded as the number of successful traces divided by the total number of traces. {As presented in Table \ref{my-Table3}, the increase of $\sigma_W$ and $\sigma_n$ has a positive and negative effect on the successful tracing rate as a whole, respectively.} Fig. \ref{fig10} visualizes the difference between AFP/FairCMS-I and FairCMS-II in success tracing rate. {As shown in Fig. \ref{fig10}, compared with AFP/FairCMS-I, the success tracing rate of FairCMS-II decreases slightly in most cases.
+Nevertheless, this does not bother as the decrease is basically less than $0.015$.}